We want to be transparent about our challenges, hold ourselves accountable for progress, and set an example to the firms we regulate.

 We ran a series of manager diversity and inclusion focus groups to understand how we can best support line managers to be enablers of change for diversity and inclusion.
 And to better understand some of the actual or perceived barriers to progression from a manager’s perspective.

-Our BAME sponsorship programme received positive feedback from its second cohort, and we plan to launch the third cohort of this programme, in line with other FCA talent development programmes.
-The BAME sponsorship programme offers support to talented BAME colleagues to accelerate their career progression.
+Our Race and Ethnicity sponsorship programme received positive feedback from its second cohort, and have launched the third cohort of this programme, in line with other FCA talent accelerator programmes.
+The Race and Ethnicity sponsorship programme offers support to talented minority ethnic colleagues to accelerate their career progression.
 Participants are paired with an SLT sponsor to support them and identify opportunities to help them grow further, enhancing existing leadership skills, increasing confidence and resilience as well as the opportunity to build strong networks within the FCA and possibly externally.

 A new inclusive talent review process was launched.
 Talent reviews are key to understanding the capability and development potential of all our people.
 They provide insights into the depth and breadth of capability across the FCA, and enable us to make more informed decisions on how we develop, deploy or even recruit people at the FCA.
 The approach is designed to mitigate the influence of unconscious biases by introducing greater objectivity, inclusivity and transparency to the way that we assess, discuss and develop the potential of our people.
 This is part of a long-term strategy and we anticipate that it may take a couple years before the benefits of this new approach come to fruition.